CompuCell3D/CompuCell3DDevelopersManual/docs/building_steppable_case_study.rst

 Building Steppable
 ==================

-It is probably best to start discussing extension of CC3D by showing a relatively sinple example of a steppable written in C++.
+It is probably best to start discussing extension of CC3D by showing a relatively simple example of a steppable written in C++.
 In typical scenario steppables are written in Python.
 There are three main reasons for that **1)** No compilation is required.
 **2)** The code is more compact and easier to write than C++. **3)** Python has a rich set of libraries that make scientific computation easily accessible.